tino113/QR-Code-Inventory-manager/README.md

    Use `FLASK_NO_SSL=1` if you need to serve over plain HTTP.
 The server listens on `https://localhost:5000` by default.
 The application checks the existing `inventory.db` on startup and recreates it if the schema is out-of-date.
+   The scanner uses a bundled QR decoder and does not rely on external CDNs.

 ## Usage